Retirement Accounts

-Deciding what to do with your qualified funds at retirement can be difficult without any guidance.
-If you are permanently retiring, then you may be required to rollover your IRA, 401(k) or 403(b) account to a new custodian or provider.
+Deciding what to do with your qualified funds at retirement can be difficult.
+If you are permanently separating from an employer, you may be required to rollover your IRA, 401(k) or 403(b) account to a new custodian.
+We can provide guidance.

-Considering the market turmoil over the last decade, this can be a very important decision.
-Many retirees wish to protect the assets they have worked long and hard to accumulate.
-Significant market fluctuations are less tolerable when reliable income and principal protection are most needed.
+Considering the market turmoil over the last decade, rollovers and transfers are very important decisions.
+Many retirees want to protect the assets they have worked hard to accumulate.
+Significant market fluctuations are less tolerable when reliable income and principal protection are needed most.

 Interest gains can be locked in at a fixed rate for a desired period of years or locked in each year depending on the performance of certain fixed indexes.
 But at all times, your account cannot lose value due to market volatility.
 Principal protection, growth, and income are all assured with our most popular investment offerings.

 If you are looking for variable investments that will go up and down with the markets, then we are most likely not your best resource.
 We specialize in fixed and indexed linked interest accounts to protect and preserve retirement dollars.
-In this way, we help those who wish to reduce their exposure to the overall markets and gain peace of mind.
+In this way, we help those who wish to reduce their exposure to the overall markets while gaining peace of mind.

 If you are still earning wages from a new employer, you can continue to contribute to your retirement account under certain circumstances.
 Once the account has been transferred to a new custodian and provided that you meet certain requirements from the Internal Revenue Service, then you may contribute up to a predetermined amount.